rcardin/http4s-tutorial/README.md

 the library, we respond to a `Request` using a function of type `Request -> Response`.
 We call this function a route.
 In fact, a server is nothing more than a set of routes.

-Very often, producing  `Response` from a `Request` means interacting with databases, external services, and so on, which means producing some side effect.
-However, as diligent functional developers, we aim to maintain the referential transparency of our function.
-Hence, the library surrounds the `Resposne` type into an effect `F` (more to come...), changing the route definition in `Request -> F[Response]`.
+Very often, producing  a `Response` from a `Request` means interacting with databases, external services, and so on, which may produce some side effect.
+However, as diligent functional developers, we aim to maintain the referential transparency of our functions.
+Hence, the library surrounds the `Response` type into an effect `F` (more to come...), changing the route definition in `Request -> F[Response]`.

 Nevertheless, not all the `Request`s will find a route to a `Response`.
 So, we need to take into